Plan your outgoing exchange studies

 Draw up a study plan for each university

+You can apply for up to 10 universities.
 You will need to draw up a study plan for each university you want to apply for.
 The study plan shows the courses you want to study at the partner university.
 The study plan is preliminary, but it is important that you fill it in as accurately as you can.
 We need to see that you have found courses that fit your study programme.

 Keep in mind that the courses you study abroad must correspond to full-time studies and be eligible for a credit transfer towards your degree at the Faculty of Science, Lund University.
-It's important that you comply with Lund University’s guidelines for what is considered full-time studies, rather than those of the partner university.
+It's important that you comply with Lund University’s guidelines for what is considered full-time studies, rather than those of the host university.

 Next step: Apply for outgoing exchange studies